- Reference Number: HEY1240/2021

 You will have preliminary checks made by a radiology nurse such as blood pressure reading and arrangements for who to contact to take you home.

-You will meet the Interventional Radiologist who is a doctor with special expertise in reading X-rays and using these to guide catheters and wires within arteries or veins to aid treatment.
+You will meet the Interventional Radiologist who is a doctor with special expertise in guiding catheters and wires within arteries to diagnose problems and often treat these problems at the same time.
 The radiologist will explain the procedure and ask you to sign a consent form.
 Please feel free to ask any questions that you may have and remember that, even at this stage, you may decide against going ahead with the procedure if you so wish.

-The skin around the groin will be cleaned with antiseptic (this can sometimes feel cold but will not be painful).
-The rest of your body will be covered by a large sterile sheet.
-The radiologist will inject a local anaesthetic into your groin (or sometimes your elbow) to make it numb.
+The skin around the groin (or rarely arm/wrist) will be cleaned with antiseptic (this can sometimes feel cold but should not be painful unless you have broken skin in the groin).
+The rest of your body (but not head/face) will be covered by a large sterile sheet.
+The radiologist will inject a local anaesthetic into your groin (or your arm) to make the puncture point numb.
 The radiologist will then make a small nick in the skin.
-A needle is then inserted into the artery.
+A needle is then inserted into the artery, and a guide wire through this needle.
 A fine plastic tube called a catheter is then placed over the wire and into the artery.
-The radiologist will watch all of this on a tv-like monitor.
-A special clear X-ray dye called contrast, is then injected through the catheter.
+The radiologist will watch all of this on a monitor.
+A special X-ray dye called contrast, is then injected through the catheter.
 This dye allows the blood vessels to be visible on the X- ray and will show up any narrowed areas or blockages in the artery.
 The radiologist will then take the required X-rays.
-You may be asked to hold your breath for 5 -15 seconds while some of the X-rays are taken.
+You may be asked to hold your breath for 5 to 15 seconds while some of the X-rays are taken.
 If you wish, you may be able to see the X-ray pictures on the screen during or after the test.

-When the radiologist has the information required following the pictures being taken, they may decide to proceed immediately to perform an angioplasty.
+When the radiologist has the information required following the pictures being taken, they may decide to proceed immediately to perform a renal angioplasty or stent.
 The radiologist will use equipment through the same entry point in the skin to insert the necessary equipment to stretch open the narrowing’s in the blood vessels.
 They will explain this to you as they go along, as each procedure is slightly different.
-This should not be a painful procedure but you must tell the staff if you feel any pain at all and this will be dealt with accordingly.
+This should not be a painful procedure, but you must tell the staff if you feel any pain at all and this will be treated with painkillers or more local anaesthetic.

 When the radiologist is satisfied that your treatment is completed, they will remove the tube from your groin.
 The radiologist will either press firmly on the skin entry – site for several minutes or place a small plug into the artery where the needle punctured the artery.
 This is done to prevent any bleeding from the artery, although you might have a small amount of bruising in the groin.